 Our faculty combine clinical experience with passionate dedication to their students, clients, and profession.
 Proof of their commitment is in our students who have an excellent NBCOT certification exam pass rate.

-Our graduates work at hospitals, healthcare facilities, rehabilitation centers, and others.
+Our graduates work at hospitals, healthcare facilities, rehabilitation centers, and many others.

 - First Accredited Doctoral Degree in Iowa